Lumi-supercomputer/LUMI-SoftwareStack/docs/Toolchains/cpeAMD.md

 the additional AMD flags and some additional Cray-specific flags, two of which are really just redefinitions of standard compiler flags.

+### Default toolchain options that may not behave as expected

+  * `rpath`: rpath linking in EasyBuild has not been properly tested in the HPE Cray PE.

+  * `unroll`: As it is not clear from the docunentation for the Fortran compiler which options should be set to enable or disable (if any at all)

 ### AMD-specific toolchain options